Rok standing near the Soufrière volcano in Saint Lucia

 Saint Lucia was part of my Caribbean Islands Trip in 2017.

-Renting a car and visiting the Pitons
+Renting a car in Castries

 In general, it was very easy to communicate with local people and they were all extremely friendly.
 English is the official language of Saint Lucia, although 95% of the population speak Saint Lucian French or Patois.
 According to the official numbers, roughly 20% of the population doesn’t speak English at all.

-I wanted to see more of this island, so I decided to rent a car.
 I walked to the main airport, which is located just next to a beautiful sandy beach, while the runaway is along the central cemetery of Castries.
-There was no car available for that day at any agency.
-Bad luck for me.
+No agency had a car available for that day.
+I wasn’t happy at all.

-A lady at the entrance noticed my disappointment and pointed toward a guy who was just about to leave.
-He was an owner of another car rental agency that has its office on the northern part of the island.
 He drove me to his office, where I was offered the last available car.
-An old, run down Nissan Sentra would never be a safe choice in other circumstances, but since my options were so limited, I decided to take a risk and give it a go.
+An old, run down Nissan Sentra would never be a safe choice in other circumstances.
+Since my options were so limited, I decided to take a risk and gave it a go.

 Declared a UNESCO World Heritage Site in 2004, the Gros and Petit Pitons are two volcanic spires that rise from the sea to create a natural secluded bay by the shore.